getify/You-Dont-Know-JS/this & object prototypes/ch6.md

 Bar.prototype.isPrototypeOf( b1 ); // true
 ```

 It's fair to say that some of that kinda sucks.
-For instance, intuitively (with classes) you'd might want to be able to say something like `Bar instanceof Foo` (because it's easy to mix up what "instance" means to think it includes "inheritance"), but that's not a sensible comparison in JS.
+For instance, intuitively (with classes) you might want to be able to say something like `Bar instanceof Foo` (because it's easy to mix up what "instance" means to think it includes "inheritance"), but that's not a sensible comparison in JS.
 You have to do `Bar.prototype instanceof Foo` instead.

 Another common, but perhaps less robust, pattern for *type introspection*, which many devs seem to prefer over `instanceof`, is called "duck typing".
 This term comes from the adage, "if it looks like a duck, and it quacks like a duck, it must be a duck".